nicc777/react-nest-keycloak-poc/README.md

 Well, I like to document everything I learn.
 This repo, as you therefore may have guessed, is where I show how I implemented [React](https://reactjs.org/), [Nest](https://nestjs.com/) and [Keycloak](https://www.keycloak.org/) in order to demonstrate how the React app would consume a REST API, all following an OAUTH2 [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) with [PKCE flow](https://tools.ietf.org/html/rfc7636).

+**Update 2020-07-27**: I have implemented the `AuthGuard` as per the NestJS and Auth0 examples, but every request returns an error `401`.
+I'm not familiar with JavaScript at all, so this is a but frustrating for me as I cant find the problem.
+My next action is to fall back to something I know - Python - and try again.
+At least I should be able to gain more insights into whats going on.

 # PoC Design

 ![PoC Design](poc_design.png)